- posted by:

 The number one thing I’ve learned as a childfree person is that people who are insecure about their choices to raise children don’t like our childfree status and never will.

 I’ve written many a post on the issue of being childfree and parental insecurity.
-I’ve written about the various reasons parents give for having children.
+I’ve written about the various reasons some parents give for having children and posts on the types of people who really dislike childfree people.
 I’ve given tips for the parents who want to interact with the childfree and my personal reasons for being childfree and time and time again throughout my years of being out of the childfree closet, I hear the same shit spew out of the mouths of insecure parents, that I’m selfish for not wanting children.
 That I’ll change my mind and it’ll be different when I have my own children.